If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 The US president took credit for a Gaza truce that came into effect in January, only to let it unravel as he supported Israel’s decision to resume the war in March.

-Okail said the atrocities in Gaza cannot be stopped with just verbal calls for a ceasefire.
+Okail said the atrocities in Gaza could not be stopped with just verbal calls for a ceasefire.

 “If it is not accompanied by action – as in the suspension of aid or suspension of arms to Israel – Netanyahu doesn’t have any reason to actually go forward seriously with the peace negotiations,” she told Al Jazeera.